top of page

 The Worry Cost Analysis

-The Worry Cost Analysis is like holding a scale in your hands.
+The Worry Cost Analysis is like holding a scale in our hands.

-Many people do not realize how much worry costs them until they pause and look at it honestly.
+Many of us do not realize how much worry is costing us until we pause and really look at the balance.

 Don’t Let Worry Move In

-Think of the mind like a house.
-Worry may knock on the door sometimes, and that is okay.
-But worry is not meant to move in, take over the couch, and use up all the energy.
+But worry is not meant to move in, take over the couch, and use up all the energy in the room.

 A Simple Question to Ask